Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Who Long-Term Stays in Laos Actually Suit

-• Retirees comfortable using a sponsored arrangement under the LA-B2 category — widely used in practice, though not a published official retirement pathway
+• Retirees who are comfortable using a licensed Lao sponsor under the LA-B2 category.
+This is widely used and routinely processed, but it is not a published official retirement route.

-• Investors with a registered Lao company who qualify for the NI-B2 business visa through the official investor route
+• Investors and stockholders named on a registered Lao enterprise, who qualify for the NI-B2 (or I-B2) visa through the Investment Promotion Department.

-• Dependents (spouse or children) of LA-B2 or NI-B2 holders, who may be eligible for dependent visas matching the primary holder's duration
+• Dependents (spouse or children) of LA-B2 or NI-B2 holders, who may be eligible for a dependent visa matching the primary holder's duration.

 Laos Long-Stay Options: An Overview

-Labour / Work VisaLA-B2Formally employed foreigners (official route); also used in practice by retirees and long-stay residents through licensed sponsors — this is not a published official retirement category3, 6, or 12 months — renewableSponsoring company; formal employment contract for official route
+Labour / Work VisaLA-B2Formally employed foreigners.
+Also used in practice by retirees and long-stay residents through licensed Lao sponsors.
+This is not a published retirement category.3, 6, or 12 months, renewableSponsoring Lao entity.
+Employment contract and work permit for the formal route.

-Business / Investor VisaNI-B2 / I-B2Investors and stockholders; directors only if also investors or shareholders in the registered entityUp to 12 months, renewableRegistered Lao company with applicant named as investor or stockholder
+Business / Investor VisaNI-B2 / I-B2Investors and stockholders.
+Directors qualify only if they are also shareholders.Usually up to 12 months, renewable.
+Some concession investors may qualify for 3–5 years.Registered Lao company with applicant named as investor or stockholder.

-Spouse VisaSP-B3Foreign spouses of Lao nationals1 year, renewableLao-registered marriage certificate, or overseas marriage certificate endorsed by Lao MOFA
+Spouse VisaSP-B3Foreign spouses of Lao citizens.1 year, renewableLao-registered marriage certificate, or overseas certificate endorsed by Lao MOFA.

-Student VisaST-B2Students, researchersUp to 1 year, renewableEnrolment at accredited institution
+Student VisaST-B2Students, researchers.Up to 1 year, renewableEnrolment at an accredited Lao institution.

-Permanent VisaP-B3Long-term residents granted permanent residencyPermanentMinistry approval — no clear public pathway for most nationalities
+Permanent VisaP-B3Long-term residents granted permanent residency.PermanentMinistry approval.
+No clear public application pathway for most nationalities.

-Dependents (spouse and children) of individuals holding long-term LA-B2 or NI-B2 visas may be eligible for dependent visas with the same duration as the primary holder's visa.
-The sponsoring employer or agent typically facilitates this — confirm eligibility and requirements directly with your sponsor.
+Dependents of LA-B2 or NI-B2 holders may be eligible for dependent visas with the same duration as the primary holder's visa.
+The sponsoring employer or agent files for the dependent at the same time.
+Confirm eligibility and documents directly with your sponsor.

 The LA-B2 Route: How It Works in Practice

-The LA-B2 is officially a labour and work visa — issued to foreign nationals formally employed by a registered Lao entity, with a foreign labour quota approval and work permit from the Ministry of Labour and Social Welfare (ກະຊວງແຮງງານ ແລະ ສະຫວັດດີການສັງຄົມ).
-That is the official category definition.
+The LA-B2 is officially a labour and work visa.
+The Ministry of Industry and Commerce business-licensing portal defines it as a visa for foreign workers employed by a registered Lao entity with a foreign labour quota and a work permit from the Ministry of Labour and Social Welfare (ກະຊວງແຮງງານ ແລະ ສະຫວັດດີການສັງຄົມ).
+That is the published category definition.
 The full process for formally employed foreigners is covered in the dedicated LA-B2 work visa article.

-For those using the sponsored route: Practitioner sources commonly report that retirees over 50 obtain an LA-B2 through a sponsor without a work permit.
-No proof of income, pension, or savings is typically required by the sponsoring company.
-The sponsor commonly handles most documentation and government submissions, and practitioner sources report that in many cases the applicant does not need to attend the immigration office in person.
-Confirm the exact handling process with the sponsor before proceeding.
+For sponsored applicants: Practitioner sources report that retirees over 50 obtain an LA-B2 without a work permit.
+No proof of income, pension, or savings is required by the sponsor.
+The sponsor handles most of the paperwork and government submissions, and the applicant often does not need to attend the immigration office in person.
+Confirm the exact handling process before signing with any agent.

-For formally employed foreigners: The standard LA-B2 applies with an employment contract, quota approval, and work permit issued by the Ministry of Labour and Social Welfare.
+For formally employed foreigners: The standard LA-B2 path applies, with an employment contract, foreign labour quota, and work permit issued by the Ministry of Labour and Social Welfare.

 Renewing the LA-B2

-Practitioner sources report that renewal requires no border exit.
-At least two weeks before your current authorisation expires, contact your sponsor, provide original documents, and pay the renewal fee.
-Processing commonly takes 7–14 working days.
-The confirmation letter fee is a one-time cost — it does not apply to renewals.
-Practitioner sources report that renewals can continue year to year, though no official source confirms this is guaranteed indefinitely.
+Practitioner sources report that renewal does not require a border exit.
+Contact your sponsor at least two weeks before your current authorisation expires, provide your original passport, and pay the renewal fee.
+Processing usually takes 7 to 14 working days.
+The one-time confirmation letter fee is not charged again.
+Renewals can continue year to year.
+No official source guarantees this indefinitely.

 Office and Regional Variation